jxxssicaa/dh110jessicang/Qualitative User Research.md

 #### What are the limitations that possibly would be improved with (digital) technology?

-Limitations iclude not being aware of all the resources offered, and not knowing how to get in touch with your desired department.
+Limitations include not being aware of all the resources offered, and not knowing how to get in touch with your desired department.

 ## ✅ Step 2: Target Users

 #### What are the characteristics of users?

-I want to create a website that empowers the public to access public health resource sthat hteir state provides.
-I noticed a disconnect between public health resources that were availible and people actually being aware of usuch resources.
-Since this will be a website, users must have access to the internet.

 Demographics: students, working adults, and anyone with internet access

 Preferences: Users who are interested in public health resources, and community resources.

-Expertise: users do not need any expertise.

 ## ✅ Step 3: Pick Research Methods